Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: The Sequential-NIAH Benchmark

 \subsection{QA source}

-We propose three synthesis pipelines for sequential \emph{needles}, as shown in Figure~\ref{fig:PPL}, which are used to build the question with sequential answer items, including synthetic needles (synthetic events in chronological order), real needles (real events in chronological order), and open-domain QA needles (answer items in logical order).
-All are ultimately presented in the form of a question with multiple answer items (\emph{needles}) inserted into a long text that meets specific length requirements.
+We propose three sequential needles generation pipelines, as shown in Figure~\ref{fig:PPL}, which are used to build the question with sequential answer items, including synthetic-temporal order needles, real-temporal order needles and real-logical order needles.
+All are ultimately presented in the form of a question with multiple answer items (\emph{needles}) inserted into a long text with length from 8K to 128K.
 Table~\ref{tab:QAinfo} provides detailed information of the number and proportion of QA pairs constructed by different pipelines, collectively referred to as \textbf{QA source}.
-As can be seen, the QA source is mainly composed of synthetic needles, supplemented by real needles, with open-domain QA needles serving as a complement for logical order items.
-Meanwhile, we adjusted the proportion of Chinese and English QA pairs to maintain each around 50\%.
+We adjusted the proportion of Chinese and English QA pairs to maintain each around 50\%.